n3slami/Memento_Filter/README.md

 integers with Memento filter.

 ## Repository Structure
-This repository has the following two branches:
+This repository has the following branches:
 - The `master` branch hosts the dynamic only implementation of Memento filter, and does not contain the test suite for the expandability and B-Tree experiments.